 The survey also asked respondents their reasons for not participating in their employer's wellness program.
-About 60 percent responded that they did not participate because they could make changes on their own (Figure 16): 28 percent cited this as a major reason, and 33 percent cited it as a minor reason for not participating.
-Lack of time was the second-most-popular reason for not participating, with 27 percent reporting it as a major reason, and 33 percent reporting it as a minor reason.
-About one-half (48 percent) did not participate because they were already healthy (19 percent reported it as a major reason, and 29 percent reported it as a minor reason).
+Seven out of 10 (68 percent) responded that they did not participate because they could make changes on their own (Figure 16): 32 percent cited this as a major reason, and 36 percent cited it as a minor reason for not participating.
+About 6 in 10 (61 percent) respondents said that they did not participate because they were already healthy (28 percent reported it as a major reason, and 33 percent reported it as a minor reason).
+Lack of time was the third-most-popular reason for not participating, with 23 percent reporting it as a major reason, and 33 percent reporting it as a major reason.
 For the most part, there were no differences in the answers to this series of questions by plan type.